 Learn more about handling crisis…

 #7 – Rodrigo, how do I become a better manager?

 The best advice I can give you is to never give up.
-Sorry to break the news, but you’ll never be able to become a perfect manager.
+Sorry to break the news, but you’ll never be the “perfect” manager.
 There is no such a thing.
-Think of your management career as a road, not a destination.
+Think of your management career as a path, not a destination.
 You should strive to improve your skills and do a better job, in whatever area you are in.
-In essence, the most amazing managers I worked with had in common two qualities: they were down to earth and they are lifelong learners.
+In essence, the most amazing managers I have ever worked with had two qualities in common: they were down to earth and they were lifelong learners.
 This had nothing to do with perfection, you see…

 Every new project, every new challenge, every new interaction with your team is a way to improve the work you do.
 Be a constant learner and you will really succeed as a manager.